demigecko/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

-Note: there is a trick: don't try to get the straight lines after perspective transform, it will be hard for later polyfit due to small curvature.
-Therefore, some sort of nonideal transformation is good for later poly-fitting.

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color thresholds and binray opertaion to generate a binary image, and the code is in the 5 session.

 1. Import  images in BGR space by  `cv2.imread()`, it is important to distinguish this from `cv2.imread`, which is in RGB space.
-2. Use `cv2.split()` to separeate three channels into (b, g, r) accordingly.
+2. Use `cv2.split()` to separate three channels into (b, g, r) accordingly.
 Alternatively `b=img[:,:,0],g=img[:,:,1],r=img[:,:,2]`.
 > In [OpenCV-Python Tutorials](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_core/py_basic_ops/py_basic_ops.html?highlight=split) :
 > cv2.split() is a costly operation (in terms of time), so only use it if necessary.
 Numpy indexing is much more efficient and should be used if possible.
-3. The trick is to detect the yellow lanes and white lanes without involving the impact of shaow or other features.
+3. The trick is to detect the yellow lanes and white lanes without involving the impact of shadow or other features.
     Yelow is the combination of the similar amount of *Red* and *Green*, but no *Blue*, so c1 is a true-and-false image array based on the following threshold  `(b < 120) & (r > 140) & (g > 140)`,  define `binary_1[c1]=1`
     White is the combination of the same aomnut of *Red*, *Green*, and *Blue*, so c2 is a true-and-false image array based on the following threhold  `c2 = (b > 180) & (r > 180) & (g > 180)` define `binary_2[c2]=1`
 4. then I combined binray_1 and binary_2 by `bitwise_or()` that compute the bit-wise OR of two arrays element-wise.
-5. In addition, to ensure the good quliaty of image process, I aslo calculate the mean value of the image by `np.mean()`.
+5. In addition, to ensure the good quality of image process, I aslo calculate the mean value of the image by `np.mean()`.
 If the mean value is higher than 100, then the input image will be substarted by a uniform background image.
-This step imporves the robustness of image process.
+This step improves the robustness of image process.

-Comments: in the OpenCV website they split colors due to heavy image proces, however, if we can implmenting such simple color pixel detetion in the CCD in the first place, then this can greatly speed up the image process.
+Comments: in the OpenCV website they split colors due to heavy image proces, however, if we can implement such simple color pixel detection in the CCD in the first place, then this can greatly speed up the image process.

 ```python
 def advance_procces(image):